TIMELINE-NMC Health's expansion and ailments

 Moody's places ratings under review for downgrade.
 Feb.
 14

-NMC says its vice chairman is stepping down from the board.
-Source: Company website, reports, Refinitiv data ($1 = 0.7734 pounds)
+NMC says its vice chairman is stepping down from the board as it tries to unravel details of the holdings of its top investors.
+Feb.
+17

+BR Shetty resigns, leaving UK businessman HJ Mark Tompkins as sole chairman.
+Source: Company website, reports, Refinitiv data ($1 = 0.7669 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)